Yoshiko Iwamoto Wada: Works

 Her Japanese background, education and early experience are the basis for the techniques she uses for her artwork, while she gets her inspiration from global cultures, with which she has had extensive contact in her academic endeavors.

 An example of cultural mergers is her Coca-Cola Kimono (1975).
 The hand woven cloth is patterned with the Coca-Cola logo, using the labor-intensive e-gasuri (picture kasuri) technique commonly used to pattern Japanese folk weaving.

 Seeking to share her knowledge of Japanese textile techniques and kimono she co-founded Kasuri Dyeworks (1975), a gallery and shop in Berkeley, California.
 "Perhaps more than anyone else, Wada caused the evolution of fiber focus from cloth structure to the dye patterning that we now recognize as surface design".
 In the 1970s, Wada taught at the Fiberworks Center for the Textile Arts in Berkeley, California.
 One of her notable students was textile artist Ana Lisa Hedstrom.

 From 1983 to 1984, she lived in Ahmedabad, India on an Indo-US Sub-Commission fellowship for education and culture and traveled extensively to research resist-dyed textile traditions in India and to visit cultural heritage sites and museums in India.

 In 1979 and 1996, she received the Japan Foundation fellowship which resulted in two books: Shibori: The Inventive Art of Japanese Shaped Resist Dyeing and Memory on Cloth, Shibori Now.
 Based on her knowledge of kasuri, she co-authored Ikat: An Introduction in 1973.
-In 1996 she co-curated an exhibition and co-authored the catalog at The Textile Museum Washington D.C.
+In 1996 she co-curated an exhibition and co-authored the catalog at The Textile Museum Washington, D.C.
 The Kimono Inspiration: Art and Art-to-Wear in America.

 Affiliations

 Wada has co-organized and chaired all International Shibori Symposia, including the 2014 symposia, at the China National Silk Museum, Hangzhou.
 The first one took place in Nagoya in 1992, and led to the foundation of the World Shibori Network, which she co-founded with Kahei Takeda, of Arimatsu.
 Wada is president Of the World Shibori Network.

 In 1998 to 1999, a grant from the Matsushita International Foundation enabled her to study pre-Columbian textiles at the University of California, Berkeley and at the Smithsonian Institution.

-She has acted as consultant to costume designers, such as Colleen Atwood for the movie Memoirs of a Geisha (Academy Award for Best Costume Design), Miyake Design Studio, Kuno Dyeworks, (for Cirque du Soleil and Tiffany & Co.) and Eleanor Coppola (for Francis Ford Coppola Presents).
+She has acted as a consultant to costume designers, such as Colleen Atwood for the movie Memoirs of a Geisha (Academy Award for Best Costume Design), Miyake Design Studio, Kuno Dyeworks, (for Cirque du Soleil and Tiffany & Co.) and Eleanor Coppola (for Francis Ford Coppola Presents).
 She lectures and teaches workshops on textile-related subjects including shibori, dyeing, and the recycling and transformation of fabric.
 Exhibitors of her artwork work include the Smithsonian Institution's Renwick Gallery and the International Textile Fair in Kyoto.

-Since 2010, Wada has been Adjunct Professor at the Institute of Textile and Clothing, Hong Kong Polytechnic University.
+Since 2010, Wada has been adjunct professor at the Institute of Textile and Clothing, Hong Kong Polytechnic University.